 No wondering what I was doing here, with an auditorium full of people about to watch me slog it out for 3 rounds against my opponent, Glenn.
 I’d sparred him a few times already.
 I knew he’d be a difficult fighter because no matter how red-faced he got, no matter how gassed he was, he’d go hard right to the end…

-Then- he made his entrance, as Bon Scott’s voice boomed through the sound system to snarling guitar riffs:
+Then- he made his entrance, as Bon Scott’s voice boomed through the sound system to guitar riffs that were machine-like in their precision:

 Jaaaaail-break!
 And I’m lookin’ towards the sky….Gonna make a jaaaaaaaail-break!
 And I wish that I could fly…